 Recent years, as many very recent Liberty engagements have demonstrated, have also seen increased risk to service reliability.
-CECONY's recent focus on reliability matters makes the topic of infrastructure support and expansion a high priority.
-The combination of an aging system, large and dense networks, continued growth and the difficulty of physical work in a highly congested environment places a burden on CECONY that is not shared by most utilities.
-There are some parallels, however, as Liberty has seen in its now many years of oversight of Exelon (Commonwealth Edison) transmission and distribution planning, budgeting, construction, and maintenance for the Illinois Commerce Commission.
-Operating in the Chicago metropolitan region, Exelon began to experience some of the problems that constraints of this type can cause.
 These problems originated in the years following limits on delivery rates put into place to accompany the introduction of retail competition.
-Following an initial review by another firm, the Commission selected Liberty to: (1) perform the significantly more detailed work necessary to identify root causes, (2) assess the impacts on capital and operating costs, and (3) perform continuing monitoring.
+In addressing this problem, Liberty has previously been retained to: (1) perform the significantly detailed work necessary to identify root causes, (2) assess the impacts on capital and operating costs, and (3) perform continuing monitoring.

-Liberty's examination of infrastructure will begin by explaining and analyzing how CECONY identifies the demands it will face as load growth drives them in the future.
+Liberty's examination of infrastructure will begin by explaining and analyzing how National Grid identifies the demands it will face as load growth drives them in the future.
 Load forecasts (Element II) generally appear straightforward and benign in the short-term; they tend to exhibit much more complexity and controversy in the long-term.
 The compounding effect that occurs across a multi-year horizon adds to a tendency for troubling answers to emerge from modeling and analytical activities.
 In some firms, this leads to forecasts that define "what level of growth can we afford" rather than "what level of growth is most likely."
 Liberty's review will encompass all of the forecasting process, which means that we will go beyond merely addressing the tools used to perform them.
-Liberty's process-based review will enable conclusions about how CECONY finalizes results, and builds them into its expansion planning.
+Liberty's process-based review will enable conclusions about how National Grid finalizes results, and builds them into its expansion planning.

-Overall programmatic and budgetary parameters, guidelines, and targets associated with system expansion present critical issues for the future of CECONY's provision of economical and reliable service.
+Overall programmatic and budgetary parameters, guidelines, and targets associated with system expansion present critical issues for the future of National Grid's provision of economical and reliable service.
 Liberty will therefore examine them in detail.
 Nevertheless, Liberty understands that utilities typically make the actual decisions regarding work projects on a regional and local basis.
-Liberty's review will therefore consider how CECONY applies processes and tools to individual segments of the system (e.g., transmission networks, substations, and feeders) in order to make particular system-expansion decisions.
+Liberty's review will therefore consider how National Grid applies processes and tools to individual segments of the system (e.g., transmission networks, substations, and feeders) in order to make particular system-expansion decisions.